varabyte/kotter/README.md

 ```

 The top level of your whole application. `Session` owns a `data: ConcurrentScopedData` field which we'll talk more about
 a little later.
-However, it's worth understanding that `data` lives inside a session, and every time you see some place
+However, it's worth understanding that `data` lives inside a session, although many scopes additionally
-exposing a `data` field, it is really pointing back to this singular one.
+expose it themselves.
+Any time you see some Kotter code interacting with a `data` field, it is really pointing back to
+this singular one.

 `Session` is the scope you need when you want to call `liveVarOf` or `liveListOf`, or even to declare a `section`: